AnSwErYWJ/CLab/README.md

-factorial.c:display factorial of an integer if user enters non-negative integer. leap_year.c:check whether a year is leap year. fabonacci.c:displaying Fibonacci sequence up to nth term where n is entered by user.
+factorial.c:display factorial of an integer if user enters non-negative integer. leap_year.c:check whether a year is leap year. fabonacci.c:displaying Fibonacci sequence up to nth term where n is entered by user. palindrome.c:check whether a number is palindrome or not.